desyops/repository-timeline/README.md

 This example shows that we recursively copy all 'source' directories and all directories matching the regular expressions 'binary-*'.
 We also recursively copy all files matching the regular expression 'Contents-*.gz' and all files that are named 'Release', 'Release.gpg', 'InRelease' or 'Index'.
 This are typical settings for Debian-like repositories.

+#### Generating diff reports

+The diff_log_path setting can be used to generate "diff reports" whenever new snapshots are created.
+I.e. whenever a snapshot is created a new diff report will be generated in the given directory which contains the differences to the "previous snapshot".

+This setting is per default not set.